GoogleCloudPlatform/datashare-toolkit/README.md

 ## Roadmap

 The [roadmap](roadmap) section details currently planned features of Datashare.
-We'd love to hear your feedback as well.
+We'd love to hear your feedback!

 ## Ingestion and transformation